Upton Noble

 Welcome to Maple Class!

-This page is where you can hopefully find the information you need about what's going on in Maple.
+On this page, you can hopefully find the information you need about what's going on in Maple.
 It's also where we will share some photos and examples of what we have been up to.

-Our PE days this term are Tuesday and Wednesday so you need PE kit those days.
+Our PE days this term are Tuesday and Thursday so you need PE kit those days.

-Homework will be set on Google Classroom.
+Homework will be set in class and posted on Google Classroom.
 You will be using Spelling Shed for practising spellings at home, and TT Rockstars to practise times tables.
-I also expect you to read regularly - at least three times a week at home - and I'm looking forward to you sharing what you have been reading with us in school.

 If you have any questions, you can use the form below to contact me.